 Below: A grouping of Tall Buttercup along the Goldenrod Trail in the Upland Garden.
 All photos - June.

 Notes: A native of Europe it is now naturalized in much of Eastern Minnesota down through the metro area counties plus a few counties in the SE Corner.
 The plant was included on Eloise Butler's early list of indigenous plants in the Garden area - she first noted it in her log on June 30, 1917 when she found one in bloom.
-Martha Crone included it on her 1951 Garden Census.
-Their are also native varieties of Buttercup in Minnesota, including 3 within the Garden, R. hispidus, R. abortivus, and R. recurvatus.
+Martha Crone included it on her 1951 Garden Census, she had planted the species in 1948.
+There are also native varieties of Buttercup in Minnesota, including 3 within the Garden, R. hispidus, R. abortivus, and R. recurvatus.
 R. acris is one of 16 buttercup species found in Minnesota.
 In North America R. acris is found throughout except for 7 states of the south central U.S.

 Toxicity: Many of the species of Buttercup are poisonous and will severely irritate the skin.
 If taken internally the plant can cause stomach inflammation.
 R. acris has acrid and poisonous juices which can be fatal to browsing animals in the spring when the leaves are young and they eat a lot of them causing inflammation of the mouth and digestive tract; this is caused by the glycoside ranunculin.
 Cattle can be affected if they eat the plant but they normally refuse it which explains Eloise Butler's comment given below about being a pest of the hayfields.
 Milk from cows who have eaten the plant will have a bitter taste.
 When the plant is dried, however, the poisonous material evaporates.
 [Note: Ranunculin in moist plant tissue breaks down to the toxin protoanemonin, which is what causes the tissue damage.
 This has also been linked to the poisoning of bees who had taken in Buttercup pollen - see this article on bees - pdf. and this article on Ranunculin and Anemonol - pdf]